EkaterinaAdishcheva/Go-CRUD/README.md

 # Go-CRUD
-This is basic CRUD app, which uses GO/Go and MySql
+This is basic CRUD app, which uses GO and MySql